Ronnie Peterson: Death

 The 1978 Italian Grand Prix at Monza started badly for Peterson.
 In practice he damaged his Lotus 79 race car beyond immediate repair and bruised his legs in the process.
 Team Lotus had a spare 79, but it had been built for Andretti, and the much taller Peterson did not fit comfortably inside.
 The team's only other car was a type 78, the previous year's car, which had been dragged around the F1 circuit that season with minimal maintenance.

 In the days after the race, many drivers on circuit stated that the race starter lit the green light for the race too early.
 Although a Formula One start is meant to be a standing start for all cars in the field, the early green light meant that cars in the rear rows were still rolling when the green light came on.
 This resulted in cars in the back getting a jump on those at the front, and an accordion effect as the cars approached the first chicane, bunching them tightly together.
 The front four, Andretti, Gilles Villeneuve, Jean-Pierre Jabouille and Niki Lauda, were far enough ahead to avoid any drama, but Peterson had made a poor start from the third row of the grid, and was immediately passed by Alan Jones, Jacques Laffite and John Watson.

-Jody Scheckter and Riccardo Patrese, starting 10th and 12th, had moved to the right across the line that separated the Grand Prix front straight from the approach to the old Monza banking.
+Jody Scheckter and Riccardo Patrese, starting tenth and 12th, had moved to the right across the line that separated the Grand Prix front straight from the approach to the old Monza banking.
 While Scheckter's Wolf was able to rejoin the track well ahead of the bunching pack, Patrese moved back in just ahead of James Hunt, who feinted left and collided with Peterson, with Vittorio Brambilla, Carlos Reutemann, Hans-Joachim Stuck, Patrick Depailler, Didier Pironi, Derek Daly, Clay Regazzoni and Brett Lunger all involved in the ensuing melee.

 Peterson's Lotus went into the barriers hard and caught fire before bouncing back into the middle of the track.
 He was trapped in the burning wreck, but Hunt, Regazzoni and Depailler managed to free him before he received more than minor burns, while track marshals were extinguishing the car.
 He was dragged free and laid in the middle of the track fully conscious, but with severe leg injuries.
-Hunt later said he stopped Peterson from looking at his legs to spare him further distress.
+Hunt later said he, along with Didier Pironi stopped Peterson from looking at his legs to spare him further distress.